 Two of the most obvious are the 24hr dial and open face.
 While the 24hr dial was not a requirement east of Thunder Bay, I like the look of these dials.
 And, while some Canadian railways were accepting grandfathered hunter cased watches through to about 1910, most required the open face case.

 After that, the watch needed to be lever set and have at least a 17 jewel movement.
 These two characteristics meant the watch would be very accurate and that the time could not be accidentally reset.
 In fact, the early 18 size RR pocket watches could be hunter cased as well!

 I am a member of the web-based Internet Horology Club IHC185

 You can contact me by clicking on THIS EMAIL address

 Please check back again as I post more photos and information about my watches.
 Thanks.

-I actually carry a pocket watch quite frequently as my day-to-day watch.
+I recently sold the pocket watch I quite frequently used as my day-to-day watch.
 Is is a Waltham Vanguard 23 jewel, 16 size watch encased in a Sturdy nickel silver case.
-I wind it every day and it keeps time within a few seconds a week.
+It keeps time within a few seconds a week.
 Quite remarkable considering that its manufacture dates to about 1942 - photos below.